deividasovs/trader/Research.md

 # https://www.barrons.com/articles/bath-body-works-earnings-stock-price-c37f90ea

+## Strats to put in
+- Buy day(s) before a Google/Apple/etc announcement event, sell the day after

+## Software design
-# Make this into a Lambda function, that gets activated by CloudWatch every hour
+Make this into a Lambda function, that gets activated by CloudWatch every hour